dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_decomposition.md

 ## Element Catalog

 Since the decomposition view is an entry-point view, it addresses the decomposition of quizzes-tutor in a simple and comprehensible way.
-The (Standard Layered View)[module_view_layered.md] provides an overview of a deeper decomposition.
+The [Standard Layered View](module_view_layered.md) provides an overview of a deeper decomposition.

 ### <span style="color:#0080ff">quizzes-tutor</span>
  This module equates to the whole of quizzes-tutor.
 The functionalities it provides are listed in the [System Overview](system_overview.md), but are refined as follows: